villekf/OMEGA-doc/docs/source/technical.rst

 compressed sparse row (CSR) format.
 However, this can be solved by simply considering the sparse system matrix to be transposed, as a transposed CSC matrix is a CSR matrix.
 As such, the output is actually the transposed system matrix.
-This case also supports ODRT and VRT.
 The precomputed phase was developed after the case without precomputation, initially without OpenMP support.
-In both cases, the reconstruction itself is handled completely in MATLAB/Octave.
+The reconstruction itself is handled completely in MATLAB/Octave.
 Due to this, the reconstruction process can be relatively slow as sparse matrix multiplications are not parallel in MATLAB (on CPU) in R2020b or earlier